noop-dev/VICE_emu/testprogs/vsid/environment/readme.txt

   - if init/play is in range $d000 - $dfff, set $01 to $34
   - else if init/play is in range $e000 - $fffa, set $01 to $35
-  - else if last occupied address/play is in range $a000 - $fffa, set $01 to $36
+  - else if load end address/play is in range $a000 - $cfff, set $01 to $36
   - else set $01 to $37

   Note: this implies that the caller sets $01 to $3x before calling either init